matthew-wiblin/serverless-site/README.md

-# file-manager
+## file-manager

 Serverless Proj hosted on AWS

-front end - contains serverless config - change to backend ?
-Front end should be deployed to s3 in aws cli scripts
+Front end should be deployed to s3 in aws cli scripts ??